nvdaaddons/AddonTemplate/readme.md

 You need the following software to use this code for your NVDA add-on development and packaging:

 * a Python distribution (3.7 or later is recommended).
 Check the [Python Website](https://www.python.org) for Windows Installers.
-* Scons - [Website](https://www.scons.org/) - version 3.1.0 or later.
-You can instlal it via PIP.
+* Scons - [Website](https://www.scons.org/) - version 4.3.0 or later.
+You can install it via PIP.
 * GNU Gettext tools, if you want to have localization support for your add-on - Recommended.
 Any Linux distro or cygwin have those installed.
 You can find windows builds [here](https://gnuwin32.sourceforge.net/downlinks/gettext.php).
-* Markdown 3.1.0 or later, if you want to convert documentation files to HTML documents.
+* Markdown 3.3.0 or later, if you want to convert documentation files to HTML documents.
 You can install it via PIP.

 ## Usage